PrasannaPandugula/Netflix-Clone-Project-k8s-EKS-Deployment/README.md

-Just my one click deployed Netflix clone app into unmanaged Kubernetes cluster
+Just by one click deployed Netflix clone app into unmanaged Kubernetes cluster

 #1.
 AWS infrastructure provisioning is done using Terraform.